The California Geographer

 The California Geographer is the refereed annual publication of the California Geographical Society (CGS).
 All statements and opinions that appear in The California Geographer are the full responsibility of the authors and do not necessarily reflect the views of the California Geographical Society.

-Read our most recent call for papers on our blog.
+Read our 2013 call for papers on our blog.